oracle-quickstart/oci-ansible-observability/README.md

 # Ansible playbooks for oci observability and management

 This repository will contain all the ansible related automation for oci observability & management services.
-It will have a mix of shell scripts, usage of ansible scripts and other built in ansible modules to perform the task.

 # How to run

 Clone this repository and run the playbooks